 How has the current economic crisis impacted farmers markets?

 Despite the recession, farmers markets are booming.
-As spring markets were opening for the 2009 season, FMC members in Alabama, Washington DC, California, New York, and Washington State reported record customer counts and record sales.
-The Food Marketing Institute found that local and sustainable foods were a top buying trend for 2009.
+The Food Marketing Institute found that local and sustainable foods were a top buying trend for in each of the last 8 years.
 Economist Ken Meter of Crossroads Resource Center notes that, as a business model, farmers markets are inherently flexible, which offers them protection from drastic economic changes.
 “They can adjust price and adjust their product to get consumers’ needs met.
 Retailers and big stores with big overheads and big expenses can’t do that.”

 What happens to food left over at farmers markets?

 Most vendors have a good sense of how much will sell on any given market day, and prepare for it accordingly.
 However, if there are leftovers at the end of market, vendors are ready to recycle unsold produce into value-added products.
 For instance, excess tomatoes become tomato sauce and apples become apple cider.
 Unsaleable produce can be composted to return nutrients back to the farmers’ fields.
 In addition, many markets also have donation arrangements with local food banks, soup kitchens, and other social service agencies.
 Farmers at seven farmers markets making up the Neighborhood Farmers Market Alliance in Seattle donated 44,000 pounds of fresh, local, quality produce to food banks in 2011.
 Through a partnership with a local health food store, farmers at the Webb City Farmers Market in Missouri donated enough fresh produce to serve 4,000 vegetarian and vegan meals to tornado relief volunteers working in the heat after the Joplin tornado last May.
 These are just a few examples of the ways farmers give back to the communities that host their markets.